Healing Bone Fractures

 Bone fractures.When bones are healing, the bone tissue around the fracture is broken down before the construction of a new, strong tissue begins.
 During this process it is extremely important that one gets enough calcium, vitamin D3 and magnesium.

-When one has fractured a bone it is vital that one has all the necessary repair materials available in the body.
+When one has fractured a bone, one must have all the necessary repair materials available in the body.
 Equally important is it that they can reach the place in the body where the fracture has occurred.
 Therefore is it important with a good blood supply in the area close to the fracture.
-A healthy and varied diet and sufficient supplements is also vital to prevent the healing from being counteracted or delayed.
+A healthy and varied diet and sufficient supplements are also vital to prevent the healing from being counteracted or delayed.

 Text Doctor Carsten Vagn-Hansen